abruzzi/react-application-is-not-a-thing/readme.md

 };
 ```

-The prop `strategy` here is defined as `PaymentStrategy` interface, and at runtime, we would pass in an instance of a class that implements that interface.
-Like, `PaymentStrategyAU` or `PaymentStrategyJP`.

-Note that I also extracted a few helper functions for the labels:
+And I then did a bit clean up to extract a few helper functions for generating the labels:

 ```tsx
 const formatCheckboxLabel = (